 Check Size: $10M-$500M

-What they look for: Frontier model companies, AI-native applications with defensible moats, and infrastructure plays.
-They co-lead rounds and take board seats.
+What they want: Frontier model companies, AI-native apps with real moats, infrastructure plays.
+They co-lead and take board seats.

 2. Sequoia Capital